apache/calcite/site/_docs/geode_adapter.md

 {% endhighlight %}

 This adapter is targeted for Geode 1.3.x.
-The `regions` field allows to list (comma separated) all Geode regions to be appear as relational tables.
+The `regions` field allows to list (comma separated) all Geode regions to appear as relational tables.

 Assuming this file is stored as `model.json`, you can connect to Geode via [`sqlline`](https://github.com/julianhyde/sqlline) as